It-s-AI/llm-detection/docs/validating.md

 # System Requirements

 Validators will need enough processing power to inference multiple models.
-It is required to have a GPU (atleast NVIDIA RTX 4090) with minimum 16 GB of VRAM (24 GB is recommended).
+It is required to have a GPU (we commend NVIDIA A100) with minimum 80GB of VRAM.
+Also you need to have at least 1T of disk space.

 ## Installation